 I’m in a band, and we want to know for our band name and our music: What is the technical difference between a copyright and a trademark, and which should we use?

-So what exactly is a trademark?
-According to the US Patent and Trademark Office:
+Let’s start with: What exactly is a trademark?
+According to the US Patent and Trademark Office (USPTO):

 A trademark includes any word, name, symbol, or device, or any combination, used, or intended to be used, in commerce to identify and distinguish the goods of one manufacturer or seller from goods manufactured or sold by others, and to indicate the source of the goods.

 Boiled down: Your band’s name is your brand name — and therefore can be registered as a trademark.

 First, you might want to get help from an attorney to make sure you’re filing correctly.
 You need to be sure you’ve done a thorough search for other trademarks that might be identical or similar, and you also need to know how to describe what the TM will cover, and the classes you want to apply for.

 TEAS is the official online registry from the USPTO.
 There are no extra fees for filing online, and if you understand what you’re doing, have your information together, an image you can upload as proof, and money for the fees, the process is really pretty easy.
 Check out TEAS here.